Redesigning a hospital mobile app with hospitality and patient experience in mind.

 We collectively ranked redesigns of specific pages and features by impact and effort, ultimately landing on these 3 priorities:

-1. Resources: HMW improve discoverability of hospital resources?
+Resources: improve discoverability of hospital resources

 I took ownership over improving favorites management and enhancing search functionality for users.

-Additionally, I helped set my team up for success by copying over the Design System sent to us by the SCH Team, Auto-Layouting some template screens, and creating reusable components that the other designer on my team could use to explore different design directions.
+Additionally, I helped set my team up for success by copying over the Design System sent to us by the SCH Team, Auto-Layouting template screens, and creating reusable components that the other designer on my team could use to explore different design directions.

-#1: How might we nudge users to explore and favorite their most used resources?
+How might we nudge users to explore and favorite their most used resources?

 We learned from user interviews that not all users were aware of hospital resources or a favorites feature.
 I explored multiple ways of introducing the favorites feature to encourage users to discover and save resources.